vandie/webmention-handler/readme.md

 // open your express server
 app.listen(8080);
 ```
 You should then run the following function on a cron/timed-lambda.
 It will convert pending mentionNotifications into mention objects in your database that you can use.
+I'd highly recommend running this small bit of code in an ephemeral cloud function so that you don't accidentally leak the IP of your server.
 ```typescript
 import webMentionHandler from 'path/to/your/webMentionHandler/file.ts';